wsw70/syncthing-map/README.md

 ## What next?

+- better graph chart, not static, that would allow to maybe filter hosts and move them around.
+- unlikely: I will write the above myself based on d3 or something like that

+## Conclusion

 This is a hobby project done follwong some [discussions on the Synthing forum](https://forum.syncthing.net/t/how-to-graph-my-clients/19554).

 Feel free to open Issues if you find bugs, or start Discussions.